-But he was also Nephew Fred, the generous, charming other people the raults that most of the time we won't admit we have and won't pardon in others Christmas brings us courage to believe that the mean and miserable can be reformed, can start again.
+But he was also Nephew Fred, the generous, charming host.

+The miracle of Christmas is that it enables us to look on faults with more understanding and sympathy than we do during the rest of the year.
+Whether it is the sympathy that gives understanding or the understanding that makes us sympathetic is hard to say -and doesn't matter.
+The important thing is that we can forgive in ourselves and in other people the faults that most of the time we won't admit we have and won't pardon in others Christmas brings us courage to believe that the mean and miserable can be reformed, can start again.

 Dickens did not have an easy time facing his many selves.
 It is hard to look at our ancient hurts.
 Some hide them so far down below their consciousness that it takes a psychiatrist to dig them out.
 The original manuscript of A Christmas Carol looks as if the author had a lot more trouble with it than with his other works.
-Words and phrases are crossed out and
+Words and phrases are crossed out and others put in.
+Notes are jotted in the margins.
+It is a worried looking document.

-DOD CLAICHL WOLKER, the UISmal lodging where a Scrooge might live.
+It was Dickens' relentless habit to look to life for his characters and their surroundings.
+He would walk ten, fifteen, maybe more miles at night when others were in bed, looking for a name that suited a character, the kind of office building in which Bob Cratchit worked, the dismal lodging where a Scrooge might live.
 Then he described them with such merciless accuracy that they are as vivid to the reader as the buildings he sees daily.